-Lagoon is part of CNB, a division of the Beneteau Group, the world leader in pleasure sailing craft construction.
-CNB offers a full and well-structured range of cruising catamarans designed by naval architects Marc Van Peteghem and Vincent Lauriot Prévost (VPLP) who have notched up an incomparable record of victories in multihull events.
-One of their most recent designs was the famous trimaran Oracle, winner of the 2010 America’s Cup.
+The venerable cruising catamaran brand, Lagoon, is part of CNB, a division of the Beneteau Group, the world leader in pleasure sailing craft construction.
+CNB offers a full and well-structured range of cruising catamarans designed by naval architects Marc Van Peteghem and Vincent Lauriot Prévost (VPLP) which have an incomparable record of victories in multihull events.

-The key strengths of the Lagoon brand are its guiding principles: good design, high-quality construction and better-than-average performance.
+Key strengths of the Lagoon brand are its guiding principles: good design, high-quality construction, and better-than-average performance.

 Unrivalled experience enables them to transfer the fruit of their research to cruising catamarans in a number of areas:

 Loading capacity – for successful cruising you have to be able to take along everything you need without overloading the boat.
 An unladen Lagoon catamaran always floats well above its waterline and the hulls are designed to be just as efficient when the boat is fully laden with water and diesel, food, sailing gear and the personal belongings of the crew.
 Enjoy unparalleled performance and comfort.